MugMugCup/codex-electron/README.md

 ## Setup

-Install dependencies and run the application:
+Install dependencies and run the application.
+The app uses `iconv-lite` to handle output encoding from the `arp` command:

 ```bash
 npm install